pharo-ide/ClassAnnotation/ClassMetaAnnotation.package/ClassMetaAnnotation.class/README.md

+I am the root class annotations hierarchy.
-I represent first class meta annotation which can be attached to classes using class side methods with the pragma #classMetaAnnotation.
+My subclasses should annotate classes using class side methods with the pragma #classMetaAnnotation.
 For example:
 	MyClass class>>specialAnnotationExample
 		<classMetaAnnotation>